-It was 2003, and we had just won a project to build a custom software solution for a large physician network.
+It was 2003, and we had just won a project to build a software solution for a large physician network.
 It was a typical project for us, and we would have approached it in the typical traditional way.

 Except that I wanted to try something different…

 Let’s Make this Process Easier, Efficient and Fun

 In traditional, specifications-based development, volumes of specifications are written, which no one reads carefully.
 These specifications are then handed to developers, and they get to work.
 We worked this way back in 2003, mostly because this was the industry standard, and because we did not know any better.

 If the old way of doing things worked, why did I want to disrupt this approach, our team workflow, and our culture?
 Furthermore, we had been doing quite well working this way.
 We were developing complex web solutions for Fortune 500 companies and our clients loved us.

 I wanted to disrupt the traditional approach because it was hard and it wasn’t transparent.

 For example, from start to something a customer could demo always took several months at a minimum.

 - We were relying on large spec documents which nobody wanted to read nor understood.